NickPerlich/Bettermo/peer_review_response.md

 - [ ] Update API Spec to match API (do after all changes, or as you change, so it is up to date)

 ### Unaccepted Responses
-- Create a table for storing the balances of users between each other
+- _Create a table for storing the balances of users between each other_ We could create a view, however this is unnecessary.
-- Create a unique identifier for each user and group, such as a username or group name that cannot already exist in the database
+- _Create a unique identifier for each user and group, such as a username or group name that cannot already exist in the database._ Each group and user has a unique id.

 ## Ivan Nghi
 ### Accepted Resonpses